d4n3sh/thedaneshproject/content/posts/2008-06-17-deluge-bittorrent-client-0591-released.md

 Not been following Deluge for the past few months.
 I had to fall back to Windows since my damn Exchange server could not work with Linux.

 But anyway, talking about good timing.
 OpenSUSE 11 is set to be out in 2 days and my office decides to get me a new notebook.
-A lenovo R61, can&#8217;t ask too much but it should work fine with OpenSUSE 11.
-I&#8217;ll finally get to Deluge again.
+A lenovo R61, can't ask too much but it should work fine with OpenSUSE 11.
+I'll finally get to Deluge again.

 The current stable release for Deluge is 0.5.9.1.
 There have been quite a few fixes put in since my last Deluge update.
 Read the changelog while [downloading][2] the latest version.